Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 The last part that needs to be optimized is on the GPU side.
 GPUs are good at drawing the same thing multiple time.
 What cost time is to change shutter - programs on the gpu to define how something is drawn on the screen - and if for every particle in the shoulder is reset, even to the same one, it will cost them to the gpu.

-One solution is to use GPU Instancing, it a way of forcing the GPU to draw the same object a certain amount of time.
-For particles this is easy to implement as every particle need the same image drawn on a quad - 3d square -.
+One solution is to use GPU Instancing, it's a way of forcing the GPU to draw the same object a certain amount of time.
+For particles this is easy to implement as every particle needs the same image drawn on a quad - 3d square-.
 ![Particles fountain](../assets/images/particle_confetti.gif)

 ## After thoughts